barrak7/Python-4DS-Bootcamp/README.md

 The Bootcamp is based on the peer to peer and learning by doing pedagogies.
 The idea was inspired from our school's, [1337FIL](https://1337.ma/en/) & [42 Network](https://www.42network.org/), pedagogy.

-This learning methodolgy is pretty simple (yet very effective): You are given projects or exercises.
+This learning methodology is pretty simple (yet very effective): You are given projects or exercises.
 You can use the internet to figure out how to get them done.
 If something is difficult for you, you can ask your peers for help.
 You also discuss your findings and results once you are done.

 **Note:** This will serve as a guide to, both, in person and remote, participants.